 At one time the city of 50,000 was home to several Martin Theatres.
-After the last movie flickered off the screen, it was closed for several years.
+After the last movie flickered off the screen in 1966, it was closed for several years.
+It reopened briefly in 1977 to 1979.
 It later served as a furniture warehouse after all the interior was gutted.

 The local arts center and a group of thespians worked diligently to raise funds and grant money to restore the building to its original state.

 The exterior is lined with tiny blue glass mirrors and the doors are Chinese Red.
 Pastel colors line the facade.
 The original red marquee still stands with the theatre name in black individual standing cut letters above each side.